rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework1.md

 ## Question 6: Flexbox

 Read up on [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
-I keep the following handy <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">Flexbox cheatsheet</a> bookmarked on my work laptop.
+I keep the following handy [Flexbox cheatsheet](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) bookmarked on my work laptop.
 Flexbox is your best friend in modern frontend development.

 - Use flexbox to put your document in two columns - see this [PDF](./molasses-2.pdf) for what I mean.
 Note that the level 1 header is not part of the two columns, and that images are floated within their columns.